DeForest Buckner: 2019 season

 On April 24, 2019, the 49ers exercised the fifth-year option on Buckner's contract.

 During Week 2 against the Cincinnati Bengals, Buckner recorded a tackle and his first sack of the season on Andy Dalton in the 41–17 road victory.
 In the next game against the Pittsburgh Steelers, Buckner recorded a season-high 10 tackles, sacked Mason Rudolph once, and recovered a fumble forced by teammate Arik Armstead on James Conner late in the fourth quarter to help seal a 24–20 victory.
 After a Week 4 bye, the 49ers hosted the Cleveland Browns on Monday Night Football.
 In that game, Buckner recorded five tackles and a strip sack on Baker Mayfield which was recovered by teammate Nick Bosa as the 49ers won by a score of 31–3.
-During a Week 9 28-25 road victory over the Arizona Cardinals, Buckner recorded four tackles and a sack.
-In the next ganme against the Seattle Seahawks on Monday Night Football, he recorded five tackles and recovered a fumble forced by teammate K'Waun Williams on running back Rashaad Penny.
+During a Week 9 28–25 road victory over the Cardinals, Buckner recorded four tackles and a sack.
+In the next game against the Seahawks on Monday Night Football, he recorded five tackles and recovered a fumble forced by teammate K'Waun Williams on running back Rashaad Penny.
 Later in the game, Buckner recovered a fumble lost by offensive tackle Germain Ifedi and returned it for a 12-yard touchdown during the 27–24 overtime loss.
 Three weeks later against the Baltimore Ravens, Buckner sacked Lamar Jackson once during the 20–17 road loss.
-With this sack, Buckner recorded at least one sack in every game against the AFC North during the season.
+With this sack, Buckner recorded at least one sack in every game against the American Football Conference (AFC) North during the season.

 Buckner finished the 2019 season with 61 tackles, 7.5 sacks, two forced fumbles, four fumble recoveries, two pass deflections, and a touchdown in 16 games and starts.
 On January 3, 2020, he was named as a Second-team All-Pro.

-Buckner made his playoff debut in the NFC Divisional Round of the playoffs against the Minnesota Vikings.
+Buckner made his playoff debut in the NFC Divisional Round of the playoffs against the Vikings.
 In that game, he recorded two tackles and sacked Kirk Cousins once in the 27–10 win.
 During the NFC Championship Game against the Green Bay Packers, Buckner recorded four tackles and recovered a fumble lost by Aaron Rodgers in the 37–20 victory.
 During Super Bowl LIV against the Kansas City Chiefs, Buckner recorded six tackles and sacked Patrick Mahomes 1.5 times in the 31–20 loss.
+He was ranked 56th by his fellow players on the NFL Top 100 Players of 2020.